BigBIueWhale/deep_intent_search/README.md

 The LLM is called with the metaparameters described in [./core/llm.py](./core/llm.py) on **every request**

 ## Per-model options

+- `qwen3-vl:32b-instruct`- Recommended for all judgement tasks.
+Seems to have avoided the issue that plagued the non-thinking version of `qwen3:32b`- namely getting confused between sections.
+Definitely seems to find more results than `qwen3:32b` (with thinking), which is incredible!
+Definitely faster too (obviously, because it's non-thinking).

+- `qwen3-vl:32b-thinking`- Thinks at least twice as much as `qwen3:32b`.
+Definitely smarter, but dangerous due to its high VRAM consumption (all those thinking tokens require us to increase context length).

 - `qwen3:32b` is highly recommended for all tasks in this project.
 In its `/no_think` variable, it's a model of average reliability, probably even less reliable than `qwen3:30b-a3b-instruct-2507-q4_K_M`.
 But, since it's a hybrid reasoning model- upon multiple consecurive failures in [semantic_splitter.py](./semantic_splitter.py) we simply turn on thinking mode on the fly!
 Without having to unload and then load a different model into VRAM!